UPDATED SEPTEMBER 2020

 What’s more, about 80% of the world’s almonds are grown right here in sunny California.
 What’s the problem?
-Well, we barely made it out of a drought that lasted over 7 years (it officially ended just a couple months ago).
+Well, we barely made it out of a drought that lasted over 7 years (it officially ended just last year).
 Yiiikes!
 We need to be more water-conscious.

 Upheaval of Natural Land

 Unfortunately, the almond-production industry’s effect on the environment extends past water-waste.
 In order to create room for almond farms, sometimes companies destroy vast acres of natural lands.